jdjakub/papers/prog-2022/prog22-manuscript.md

 \mybox{What is the system's attitude to its own organization and that of the outside world?}

+\note{JE: this could mean almost anything. how about:
+## Conceptual Structure
+\mybox{How is meaning constructed in the system, and what balance is established between internal and external incentives?}
+}

 ### Dimension: conceptual outlook
+\note{again, too vague.
+'Conceptual integrity vs. openness' explains it more precisely.
+These really aren't examples - they are the dialectical opposites.
+Maybe just 'closed vs open'.}

-The evolution of programming systems has led away from *conceptual integrity* towards an intricate ecosystem of specialized technologies and standards.
+The evolution of programming systems has led away from *conceptual integrity* towards an intricate ecosystem of specialized technologies and industry standards.
 Any attempt to unify parts of this ecosystem into a coherent whole will create *incompatibility* with the remaining parts, which becomes a major barrier to adoption.
 Designers seeking adoption are pushed to focus on localized incremental improvements that stay within the boundaries established by existing practice.
 This creates a tension between how highly they can afford to value conceptual elegance, and how open they are to the pressures imposed by society.
 We will turn to both of these opposite ends of *conceptual outlook*---*integrity* and *openness*---in more detail.

 ### Example: conceptual integrity